ilanamarcus/fec-campaign-expenditures/README.md

 # FEC expenditure analysis
-## Retrieves visualizes all of the schedule B filings for six different Democratic presidential candidates.
+## Retrieves and visualizes all of the schedule B filings for six different Democratic presidential candidates.

 ### Set up:
 1. Create an anaconda environment using python 3.7